francabrera/hume/packages/lost-utils/README.md

 #### `log.info(args) -> null`

-A wrapper around `bunyan.info` to print (and send to jLocke if setup) only critical errors.
+A wrapper around `bunyan.info` to print (and send to monitoring if setup) only critical errors.
 To print things that are not errors but we want them always printed, things we want to know that happened (ie: bad login).
 Keep it to the minimal, because it's also printed in production and "console.*" are sync operations.

 #### `log.error(args) -> null`

-A wrapper around `bunyan.error` to print (and send to jLocke if setup) only critical errors.
+A wrapper around `bunyan.error` to print (and send to monitoring if setup) only critical errors.

 #### `log.debug(args) -> null`